COP29: Carbon emissions hit high as climate action stagnates – DW – 11/14/2024

 Government climate action has not reduced future global heating predictions for the last three years, according to Climate Action Tracker (CAT), a global team of scientists tracing government climate policies.

-With no new national climate targets or net zero emissions pledged in 2024, current policies continue to set the world on a path toward 2.7°C of warming, said CAT in its annual global update.
+With no new national climate targets or net zero emissions pledged in 2024, current policies continue to set the world on a path toward 2.7 degrees Celsius (4.9 degrees Fahrenheit) of warming, said CAT in its annual global update.

-The three year stand-still in temperature projections reinforces a "critical disconnect between the reality of climate change and the urgency that governments are giving to the policies to reduce the greenhouse gas emissions," stated CAT.
+The three year standstill in temperature projections reinforces a "critical disconnect between the reality of climate change and the urgency that governments are giving to the policies to reduce the greenhouse gas emissions," said CAT.

 CAT has also calculated the projected impact of US President-elect Donald Trump's Project 2025 planned rollback of climate policies.
-If limited to the US, the pro-fossil fuel agenda could increase warming by around 0.04˚C.
+If limited to the US, the pro-fossil fuel agenda could increase warming by around 0.04 degrees C.

 While minimal, this impact would worsen if other countries slow action because the US leaves Paris Agreement, or less climate finance is available.

-Note: This article was originally published on November 13, 2024 and was updated to include findings released by Climate Action Tracker on November 14.